PavanKalyan321/multiplier-reader/README.md

 - Works best with 1920x1080 or higher resolution
 - Requires game window to be visible (can be minimized but not covered)

+## Supabase Integration

+Round data is automatically saved to Supabase when rounds complete:

+- **Data Saved**: roundId, multiplier, timestamp
+- **Automatic**: No configuration needed
+- **Graceful Degradation**: Works offline, saves when connection recovers

+See [SUPABASE_WORKING.md](SUPABASE_WORKING.md) for configuration details.

 ## Future Improvements

-- [ ] Screenshot preprocessing for better OCR
+- [ ] RLS policies for better security
-- [ ] Alternative OCR engines (EasyOCR, PaddleOCR)
-- [ ] WebUI dashboard with live graphs
+- [ ] Real-time dashboard with live data
+- [ ] Export to CSV/JSON
-- [ ] Database logging of all events
+- [ ] Detailed analytics per session
 - [ ] Sound/notification alerts
-- [ ] Mobile app for remote monitoring

 ## License